telefonicaid/iotagent-json/docs/roadmap.md

 - Support to FIWARE complex data models.
 - Deployment instructions for high availability scenarios.
 - Incremental introduccion of ECMAScript6 syntax (previous analysis of which sub-set of interesting aspect we want to take)
+- Implementation of lazy attributes.
+- Removal support for NGSIv1 (which currently is deprecated)

 ### Long term